 Cabbage, pumpkins and pansies are perfect for porches and flower containers.

 Adding cornstalk and pumpkins to my greenhouse instantly dress up the garden for autumn.

-I really hope you have enjoyed my cottage garden as much as I did throughout last year.
+I really hope you have enjoyed my cottage garden as much as I did last year.
 I am already having so much fun continuing to plan for this year’s gardening season.
 I’m currently working on a gardening blog series for those of you that have asked me to share some tips on starting a cut flower garden of your own.
 I’d love to hear from you.
 Leave me a comment!

 PIN IT FOR LATER